dotnet/AspNetCore.Docs/aspnetcore/blazor/call-web-api.md

 When using the interactive WebAssembly and Auto render modes, components are prerendered by default.
 Auto components are also initially rendered interactively from the server before the Blazor bundle downloads to the client and the client-side runtime activates.
 This means that components using these render modes should be designed so that they run successfully from both the client and the server.
 If the component needs to call a server project-based API when running on the client, the recommended approach is to abstract that API call behind a service interface, and then implement a client and server version of the service:

-* The client version calls the API with a preconfigured `HttpClient`.
+* The client version calls the API with a preconfigured <xref:System.Net.Http.HttpClient>.
 * The server version can typically access the server-side resources directly.
-Injecting an `HttpClient` on the server that makes calls back to the server isn't recommended, as the network request is typically unnecessary.
+Injecting an <xref:System.Net.Http.HttpClient> on the server that makes calls back to the server isn't recommended, as the network request is typically unnecessary.

 When using the WebAssembly render mode, you also have the option of disabling prerendering, so the components only render from the client.
 For more information, see <xref:blazor/components/render-modes#prerendering>.

 Examples:

-* Movie list web API in the `BlazorWebAppCallWebApi` [sample app](#sample-app)
+* Movie list web API in the `BlazorWebAppCallWebApi` [sample app](#sample-apps)
 * [Blazor Web App with an API call (`danroth27/BlazorWebAppApiCall`)](https://github.com/danroth27/BlazorWebAppApiCall)

 ## Blazor Web App external web APIs